 The world is awash in stimuli.
 What gave our Stone Age ancestors an edge was not only the opposable thumb and walking upright, but our mind and our consciousness.
 For instance, our brain’s ability to filter out unimportant things in order to single out opportunities and threats.
 Consider that at any given moment our visual cortex is processing color, motion, orientation, and so much more.
 It’s a highly advanced system—but it isn’t perfect.
 It has certain biases.
+Enter cognitive illusions.

 According to Gestalt psychology, our brain will often conjure symmetry where none exists.
 Although we often believe our perception is crystal clear, optical illusions quickly tune us into the fact that what the brain picks up and what reality is aren’t necessarily always the same.
-That’s also what gives us that eerie feelings of surprise.
-Some of us, myself included, are dazzled by optical illusions.
+That’s also what gives us that eerie feeling of surprise.
+Some of us, myself included, are dazzled by mind-blowing optical illusions.
 They hint at deeper possibilities beneath the mundane.

 By Nobuyuki Kayahara - Procreo Flash Design Laboratory, Wikipedia Commons.

 Some people see her turning to the right, others to the left.
 This is an example of an ambiguous or reversible image.
 Since we don’t have any visual cues that add depth, our brain makes it up itself.
 The Necker Cube is probably the most common example of this.
 So she can spin either way, and if you look at her long enough, you may see her switch directions.
-The movement we see, which is obviously not there, is thought to be the result of tiny eye movements or vibrations in the eye.
+The movement we see, which is obviously not there, is thought to be the result of tiny movements or vibrations in the eye.

 An illusion using real-world figures, by Aude Olivia.
 MIT 2007.

 You might look at this picture and automatically see Einstein.
 But if you’re really far away from it and your eyesight is poor, you’ll see Ms. Monroe.
 If you are farsighted and you lift up your glasses, you may suddenly see the movie star hiding underneath the physicist.
 The reason is, Marilyn’s photo has far less detail.
 It has less pixels and portions of her are hiding in Einstein’s wrinkles and mustache.
 So the farther you move away from it, the more likely you’ll see the bombshell over the brain.
 Is your mind blown yet?

 3. Moving Dots

 A certain peculiarity with our eyes make the dots look as if they’re moving.
 It’s really an after-image which remains for a moment on our retinas just after we’ve seen it.
 Though scientists don’t know for sure, they believe minuscule, unfelt eye movements can cause a sort of overlap in what we see, thus giving certain patterns the illusion of movement.
 The colors are in high contrast to one another as well, which only increases the effect.
 Here's another stunningly simple dot illusion, made up of black dots and orange circles, known as the Ebbinghaus illusion.
 Did it fool you?

 If you’re an illusion master, you can actually enter your own in theBest Illusions of the Year Contest.